fcvirtual/fcvirtual/README.md

 # Flower City Virtual Tours

-We are a web development company and this profile is for our clients to see different options to get their website started.
+I develop web applications for clients and contract based B2B.
+I am also open for full or part time employment.
+Please feel free to contact me with any questions or opportunities.
+I look forward to working with you!

 <br>